 My mission is to stop the harmful effects of legal custody disputes and to raise awareness around parental equality.
-There is a simple alternative to custody that would help families, but the gatekeepers of family law protect the volatile arrangement of custody.
-After all, it is a key revenue driver for their industry.
+There is a simple alternative solution to custody that would help families, but the gatekeepers of family law protect the volatile arrangement of custody.
+It is a key revenue driver for the industry of family law.

-Over the past six years, I have met with children of divorce, single parents, family mediators, custody evaluators, parental rights activists, child psychologists, members of the Oregon State House of Representatives, and Oregon State senators.
-I also participated in a workgroup and a task-force that were both appointed by the chairman of the Oregon State Judiciary Committee.
+Over the past eight years, I have met with children of divorce, single parents, family mediators, custody evaluators, parental rights activists, child psychologists, the Oregon State House of Representatives, and the Oregon State Senate.
+I also participated in two work groups that were both appointed by the chairman of the Oregon State Senate Judiciary Committee.

-My takeaway from the research was that end-users of family law feel the harmful effects of custody, professionals in human services understand the harmful effects of custody, and professionals in family law want to protect custody.
-After all, it is the most lucrative word in family law!
+My takeaway from my involvement was that end-users of family law feel the harmful effects of custody, professionals in human services understand the harmful effects of custody, and professionals in family law want to protect the legal arrangement of custody.
+It is the most lucrative fight in family law.

-Custody is an entitlement and shame-based word that marginalizes parents and hurts children.
-When disputed, sole legal custody is awarded to one parent and discriminates against the other.
+Custody is an entitlement and shame-based legal arrangement that, when disputed, marginalizes parents and hurts children.
+Sole legal custody is awarded to one parent and legally disenfranchises the other, while the children are considered as the award.
 We often hear about gender and race inequality, but we do not hear much about parental inequality.
 Sole legal custody hijacks parental equality and negatively affects the integrity and balance of the family.

 “Attorneys should be like midwives or sherpas in Tibet.
 We are trying to get people from here to the next chapter with some degree of elegance, with some degree of belief that the future is not going to stink as much as the present does.”